tfchurch/sumo-hakyll/pages/tutoring.md

 Starting the second week of each quarter, tutoring for the Math 50s series classes will occur **every Monday and Wednesday from 6:00 PM to 10:00 PM**.
 Tutoring for the 2013 Fall Quarter will begin on Monday, Sepember 30 and will be held in the math corner, **room 380-381T**.
-Tutoring will continue through Dead Week.
+Tutoring will not occur during Thanksgiving Break, but will continue through Dead Week.

 If you are unclear as to whether there will be tutoring on a particular day or have any other questions, please e-mail Eddy Dai (ejdai@stanford.edu).